Close

 Short-Term Schengen Visas

 Tourist visas allow stays up to 90 days within a 180-day period for leisure travel.
-Business visas cover professional meetings, conferences, and trade activities with identical duration limits.
-Both categories offer single-entry or multiple-entry options, with processing times typically ranging from 15-30 days.
+Business visas cover professional meetings, conferences, and trade activities with identical duration limits, including the possibility of engaging in paid employment subject to certain conditions.
+Both categories offer single-entry or multiple-entry options, with multiple-entry short stay visas available for durations ranging from 6 months to 5 years.
+Processing times typically range from 7-15 business days, and you can apply up to 6 months in advance but no later than 15 days before departure.

 • Type C tourist visa for sightseeing and family visits